Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

     :width: 600px
 |

-This optimized morphological-only XGBoost can be :download:`downloaded here <XGBoost_Morph_Only.zip>`.
+This optimized morphological-only XGBoost model can be :download:`downloaded here <XGBoost_Morph_Only.zip>`.

 Next we classify the full NDWFS catalog (saved above, see subsection Boötes Morphological Catalog) and compare the results with the adopted XGBoost-8 model.